Building a Website in Six Steps

 If you’re ready to create a site then it’s safe to assume that you know what you’ll be offering your audience.
 Whether it’s handmade products, professional services, or simply entertainment through your posts, it’s important that you choose a name that is memorable + represents your brand.
 Ask yourself:

 What is my focus?

 Use these answers to come up with a name.
 Write down all your ideas and then check online to see if the one you want is available.
 Name.com and Godaddy.com are great resources to not only search domain names but also purchase them.
 I will warn you now, it may take a few tries to find one you like that no one has taken.
 I encourage you to consider adding words to your name, such as “the” or “blog” to keep your favorite domain name.
-For example, ashleighmarie.com was taken, which is why I made it it’sashleighmarie.com.
+For example, ashleighmarie.com was taken, which is why I made it itsashleighmarie.com.
 This is very helpful if the domain is taken but is not being used.
 If the name you like is taken by a company that is still up and running, I’d encourage you to choose a different name.
-Buying a domain name may cost a few bucks, but trust me, it is worth it to have your own business name.
+Otherwise, anytime someone searches for you they will run across the other organization and if after so many attempts of trying to find your site they'll just give up.
+Buying a domain may cost a few bucks but trust me it's worth it to have your own business name.

 Step 3: Find a Web Hosting Service

 You can’t have a website without a host, unless you are using wordpress.com.
-(I’m not the biggest fan of wordpress.com, because the themes are very limited) The hosting service is where your data will be stored, on their servers.
-Depending on how much space you need now and in the future, it might be worth a few more bucks a month to ensure that your site won’t crash or get turned off.
+The hosting service is where your data will be stored, which is on their servers.
+Depending on how much space you need now and in the future, it might be worth it to pay a little more money each month to ensure that your site won’t crash or get turned off.
 If you don’t have the budget to pay for a web hosting service, there are some free web choices such as AdWordSpace, the only con is that these servers don’t always provide enough bandwidth for a major business website.